 As a staple of the American office for over twenty years, email has become a surprisingly easy way of eating up hours of your workday or getting yourself fired from nothing more than a few all-caps sentences.

-Google recently launched an Undo Send feature that speaks volumes about the consequences of missent email.
+Google's Undo Send feature speaks volumes about the consequences of missent email.
 But with a maximum time window of 30 seconds for senders' regret to kick in, it's no cure-all for the email mistakes we're still making.
 (Need a longer window?
 Check out our article on unsending options for different mail apps.)

 Here are some of most common mistakes made over email and the fixes to make them all better.